-Finally, the Court finds no error in regard to the circuit court's termination of petitioner's parental rights.
-According to petitioner, instead of terminating his parental rights to all of the children, the circuit court could have granted an improvement period and ordered family counseling in order to address the issues of abuse and neglect.
+Petitioner asserts two assignments of error in regard to the termination of her parental rights, and the Court will address them together as each assignment of error asserts that the circuit court erred in failing to impose a less restrictive alternative at disposition.
+According to petitioner, instead of terminating her parental rights to all of the children, the circuit court could have granted an improvement period and ordered family counseling in order to address the issues of abuse and neglect.
+Alternatively, petitioner argues that the circuit court should have dismissed the proceedings against her as to J.S.-1 and J.S.-2 because the children had been returned to the legal custody of their respective fathers.
+According to petitioner, this would have allowed her to later petition the family court for modification of her parental rights upon a change in circumstances.
 The Court, however, finds no error in the circuit court's termination of petitioner's parental rights because there was no reasonable likelihood that petitioner could substantially correct the conditions of abuse or neglect in the near future and termination was necessary for the children's welfare.
 Pursuant to West Virginia Code § 49-6-5(a)(6), circuit courts are instructed to terminate parental rights upon these findings.

 As set forth in West Virginia Code § 49-6-5(b)(3), there is no reasonable likelihood that a parent can substantially correct the conditions of abuse and neglect in the near future when the parent has failed to follow through with a family case plan or other rehabilitative efforts designed to reduce or prevent abuse.
-In this matter, the circuit court specifically found that petitioner had "accepted no responsibility for what has happened to [his] children, and [has] shown no inclination to correct the conditions and behaviors that led to the filing of the [p]etition in this matter" The record is clear that petitioner failed to acknowledge the underlying conditions of abuse and neglect, and on appeal he admits that he was unwilling to admit to the same.
-In fact, petitioner's argument on this issue is couched in terms of credibility and he argues that he could not acknowledge the abuse and neglect because the "allegations were not internally consistent with each declarant or between declarants."
+In this matter, the circuit court specifically found that petitioner had "accepted no responsibility for what has happened to [her] children, and [has] shown no inclination to correct the conditions and behaviors that led to the filing of the [p]etition in this matter" The record is clear that petitioner failed to acknowledge the underlying conditions of abuse and neglect, and on appeal she admits that she was unwilling to admit to the same.
+In fact, petitioner's argument on this issue is couched in terms of credibility and she argues that she could not acknowledge the abuse and neglect because the "allegations were not internally consistent with each declarant or between declarants."

 Having already determined that the evidence was sufficient to support the circuit court's adjudication of the children as abused and neglected, the Court finds no merit in petitioner's argument on this point.
-The record is clear that petitioner physically abused the children and he failed to acknowledge his role in the abuse during the proceedings below.
+The record is clear that petitioner physically abused the children and she failed to acknowledge her role in the abuse during the proceedings below.
 We have previously held that